lhelal1/developer/README.md

 <br>

 In 2007, there was time to move.
 I was looking for more hard sciences, but still applied in a while.
-That was when I shifted to [IEEE - Electrical and Electronics Engineering](wikipedia.org/IEEE), at [Universidade Federal de Santa Catarina](www.ufsc.br).
+That was when I shifted to IEEE.
 For a lack of maturity, influenced by my times in triathlon, about 2 years later, I suspended the course.
-And such a big irony, those years on health and Epidemiology triggered me to <strong> get back to Engineering - yes, I will return formally to Engineering School!</strong>.
+And such a big irony, those years on epidemiological surveillance and professor triggered me hardly back to Engineering.

+> YES!
+I will return formally to Engineering School!
+Don't know yet if EEE, Mechanical or Civil Engineering yet.</strong>.

 <br>

 <p>
 More recently, important topics I was exposed in EEE came hard to surface: <strong>a.
 Calculus; b.
 Numerical Analysis; c.
 Probability (I'm a stats professor, by the way); c.
 Linear Algebra; d.
 Scientific Computation; e. and a lot...</strong>.
-Then, I started my own <strong>workbench</strong>.
+Then, I started my own <strong>workbench</strong> during my taught courses on Statistics, Surveillance and Burden of Diseases.
+And then it's time to talk about my work-bench for electronical and electrical projects I'm assembling at home - <strong>my new office!</strong>
 <br>

 <p>
 From the bench to the thermal comfort, every single piece of that office was made by myself.
+The lab coat to boots and pants.

-Please, <em>try to assembly yourself</em>.
+<p> <strong>Please!</strong> try to assembly yourself something.
 There are not such pleasant things in life to realize that you made that whole thing.
 And this is what inspired me to, beyond sharing my journey to an <strong>engineer</strong> again, try to make it open for you if you are a curious mind.
 To formally endeavor and technically answer by a project, you need a graduation in the field.
 But, for knowledge, there is <strong>no borders at all!</strong> - and I warrant you that you will make use of every single piecee of knowledge of your tool box - even though not applied, at least it makes you <em>smarter ;)</em>!

 <br>